PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 19 February 2021 12:13:52

 PS C:> # Get tomorrow's date
 PS C:> $Tomorrow  = (Get-Date).AddDays(1)
 PS C:> $Tomorrow
 21 February 2021 12:13:54
 ```

 It is worth noting that a `System.DateTime` object is immutable.
-This means you can not change propery values after you create the object.
+This means you can not change property values after you create the object.
 If you use any of the `Add` methods, .NET returns a new object with updated property values.

 ## Using Yesterday's Date